Table Of Contents

 With this option enabled, once all of the products on an order are successfully verified, the shipping label for the order will automatically be processed and printed to the printer configured in ShipWorks.

 TIP 1 - You can use your mouse as needed to drag and drop products from the Items to Scan to the Packed panels and vice-versa.

-TIP 2 - Once an order is loaded into the Pack screen, all barcodes being scanned are assumed to be associated to items on the order.
+TIP 2 - Once an order is loaded into the Scan screen, all barcodes being scanned are assumed to be associated to items on the order.
 If another order number is scanned you will receive an error indicating an incorrect item has been scanned.

 To stop verifying the currently loaded order, click the Clear button and then scan the order number for the new order.